mzagorny/gas-local/readme.md

 Execute and test your google apps scripts projects locally in node.js runtime.
 Companion for [gas tools](https://www.npmjs.com/package/node-google-apps-script)

-# General workflow
+# Workflow

 - Download your apps script project via [gas tools](https://www.npmjs.com/package/node-google-apps-script).
 //all .gs files of your project will appear as javascript file in 'src' subfolder
-- "Require" your library as usual module in your local tests
+- "Require" your library as usual module in your local tests via gas-local
 ```javascript
 //require gas-local itself
 var gas = require('gas-local');